datavis-tech/reactive-function/README.md

 var lastName = ReactiveProperty("Smith");
 ```

-Suppose you'd like to have another property that represents the full name of the person.
+Another reactive property can represent the full name of the person.

 ```javascript
 var fullName = ReactiveProperty();